 - Resources on what to write

-- Tips for sustaining a letter writing habit
+- Today’s guest post with tips for sustaining a letter writing habit

 Pretty great first week if I do say so myself.
 We’ve enjoyed seeing your entries for the week 1 challenge.
 Keep ‘em coming!
-(You have until 4/11 11:59 pm EST to enter.)
-We’ll be back on Monday, with the week 2 challenge & 3 fabulous guest posts for the week from Josh with Hello Happiness Card Co., Kara from Boho Berry, & Lauree of Simply Leap.
+You have until April 11th 11:59 pm EST to enter.
+We’ll be back on Monday with the week 2 challenge and three fabulous guest posts from Josh with Hello Happiness Card Co., Kara from Boho Berry and Lauree of Simply Leap.

-This is an interview with one of our very own Pretty by Post community members, Claire LeGresley, who has a weekly letter writing practice.
+This is an interview with one of our very own Pretty by Post® community members, Claire LeGresley, who has a weekly letter writing practice.
 Pretty incredible, huh?
-When I found out about her dedication to the craft of letter writing & spreading love, I immediately knew she was my kind of people & would be a perfect fit for the #sendcardsspreadlove challenge.
+When I found out about her dedication to the craft of letter writing and spreading love, I immediately knew she was my kind of people and would be a perfect fit for the #sendcardsspreadlove challenge.

-Enjoy our conversation below & we hope that you feel inspired to start or build upon a consistent letter writing habit.
+Enjoy our conversation below and we hope that you feel inspired to start or build upon a consistent letter writing habit.

-Please say hello to the Pretty by Post community & tell us about yourself
+Please say hello to the Pretty by Post® community and tell us about yourself.

 Hey there!
-I’m Claire and a Registered Holistic Nutritionist who helps everyday people rediscover their relationship with food in ways that are realistic, achievable and rewarding.
+I’m Claire, a Registered Holistic Nutritionist who helps everyday people rediscover their relationship with food in ways that are realistic, achievable and rewarding.